 Don’t let anyone persuade you because it’s the easy option just see Love. your love for your baby and the love that everyone has for you.
 Ignore the negatives always focus on the positives.

-I sat there staring at the test for five minutes, convinced that the second line was wrong; that it was an evaporation line; that the test was faulty.
-Anything but the truth that was blindingly obvious.
-The first thought – and many afterwards – was please make this go away.
+I sat there staring at the test for five minutes, convinced that the second line was wrong, that it was an evaporation line, and that the test was faulty.
+Anything but the blindingly obvious truth.
+The first thought – and many afterward – was please make this go away.
 That was a chant that ran through my mind for several days.
 Almost a week, in fact.

 Turns out, someone was listening.
 They made it go away.
-No one told me about the pain though.
-Not just physical but mentally, emotionally, spiritually.
+No one told me about the pain, though.
+Not just physically but mentally, emotionally, spiritually.
 I had a miscarriage on the 25th November 2010.
-I thought by world had shattered when I found out I was pregnant but that was nothing compared to this.
+I thought my world had shattered when I found out I was pregnant, but that was nothing compared to this.

 I’m 15 and I’m having a baby.
 I’m scared, and I don’t want to mess this up.
 My baby is due May 27.
 I don’t know yet if I’m going to keep the baby or give the baby up for adoption.
 I hope I make the right choices…..